 You are almost giving up.
 In fact, you have decided to hit the market and buy the first takedown bow you will find.
 Not so fast!
 You have come to the right place!

-In this article, I shall cover a lot of ground about the bow that has created a storm around the archery niche – the takedown bow.
+I shall cover a lot of ground about the bow that has created a storm around the archery niche – the takedown bow.
 Therefore, grab your favorite drink, sit back, and read on!

 Considering that you are presented with all these options when looking for a bow that will fulfill your archery needs, you might ask yourself; what benefits does a takedown bow have over the other bows?
 Why should I choose it?